-- · we are an early-stage company with a limited operating history and limited revenues derived from operations; - we have incurred significant losses since our inception, which for the year ended December 31, 2003, amounted to a net loss of \$6.2 million and for the nine months ended September 30, 2004, amounted to a net loss of \$44.3 million, including \$34.2 million of non-cash stock-based compensation charges; - we do not have any products that are approved for sale; - we may be unsuccessful in developing and gaining regulatory approval for new product candidates and may not be able to sustain our operations and may never become profitable; - if we are unable to retain key management members or expand our management team, we may be unable to successfully develop or commercialize our product candidates as planned; - · if we fail to identify and license or acquire other product candidates, we will not be able to expand our business; and - · we may need additional financing to execute our strategy to acquire, develop or commercialize our current and future product candidates.
+- we are an early-stage company with a limited operating history and limited revenues derived from operations; - we have incurred significant losses since our inception, which for the year ended December 31, 2003, amounted to a net loss of \$6.2 million and for the nine months ended September 30, 2004, amounted to a net loss of \$44.3 million, including \$34.2 million of non-cash stock-based compensation charges; - we do not have any products that are approved for sale; - we may be unsuccessful in developing and gaining regulatory approval for new product candidates and may not be able to sustain our operations and may never become profitable; - if we are unable to retain key management members or expand our management team, we may be unable to successfully develop or commercialize our product candidates as planned; - if we fail to identify and license or acquire other product candidates, we will not be able to expand our business; and - we may need additional financing to execute our strategy to acquire, develop or commercialize our current and future product candidates.

-The Offering

-Common stock offered by MediciNova, Inc. 30,000,000 shares to be offered by means of a public offering in Japan.

-Daiwa Securities SMBC Co.
-Ltd.
+The Offering Common stock offered by MediciNova, Inc. 30,000,000 shares to be offered by means of a public offering in Japan.
+Lead underwriter Daiwa Securities SMBC Co.
+Ltd. Offering Price \$3.88 per share.

-Lead underwriter Offering Price

-per share.
 The Japanese underwriters will pay us in dollars but intend to require investors in Japan to make payment in Yen.
-The per share offering price stated in Yen is ¥

-Over-allotment Option

-We have granted the underwriters an option, exercisable until , 2005, to purchase up to 4,500,000 additional shares, solely to cover over-allotments, if any.
-The underwriters will pay for any option shares in dollars by converting the ¥ price per share to Japanese investors, less an underwriting discount of \( \prec{4} \) per share, to dollars at the rate prevailing on the date of exercise of the over-allotment option.
+The per share offering price stated in Yen is ¥400.
+Over-allotment Option We have granted the underwriters an option, exercisable until March 4, 2005, to purchase up to 4,500,000 additional shares, solely to cover over-allotments, if any.
+The underwriters will pay for any option shares in dollars by converting the ¥400 price per share to Japanese investors, less an underwriting discount of ¥30 per share, to dollars at the rate prevailing on March 7, 2005.
 In addition, three of our existing stockholders have agreed to lend the underwriters up to 4,500,000 shares of common stock during the period of the over-allotment option.

-Listing

-We have applied to the Hercules market of the Osaka Securities Exchange for listing of our common stock.

-Common stock to be outstanding after this offering

-97,282,856 shares.

-Use of Proceeds

-We expect to use the net proceeds of this offering to continue the development of our product candidates, to in-license additional product candidates and for other working capital and general corporate purposes.
+Listing We have applied to the Hercules market of the Osaka Securities Exchange for listing of our common stock.
+Common stock to be outstanding after this offering 97,282,856 shares.
+Use of Proceeds We expect to use the net proceeds of this offering to continue the development of our product candidates, to in-license additional product candidates and for other working capital and general corporate purposes.
 See "Use of Proceeds."

-Lock-Up Agreements

-We, our officers, directors, existing stockholders, option holders and warrant holders have agreed with the underwriters not to dispose of or hedge our common stock for a period of 180 days after the listing of our common stock on the Hercules market, subject to limited exceptions described in
+Lock-Up Agreements We, our officers, directors, existing stockholders, option holders and warrant holders have agreed with the underwriters not to dispose of or hedge our common stock for a period of 180 days after the listing of our common stock on the Hercules market, subject to limited exceptions described in "Underwriting."
+Payment and Settlement The underwriters expect to deliver the shares through the facilities of the Japan Securities Settlement & Custody, Inc. on or about February 7, 2005.
+Timetable The timetable for the offering is as follows: February 1 to February 4, 2005: Japanese subscription period.
+February 7, 2005: Delivery of shares to investors.
+February 8, 2005: Listing of the common stock on the Hercules market of the Osaka Securities Exchange.

-"Underwriting."

-Payment and Settlement

-The underwriters expect to deliver the shares through the facilities of the Japan Securities Settlement &

-Custody, Inc. on or about

-Expected Timetable

-We expect the timetable for the offering to be as follows (dates subject to change):

-January 21, 2005: Commencement of bookbuilding of the offering in Japan.

-January 28, 2005: Pricing of the offering.

-Second to fifth business day after pricing date: Japanese subscription period.

-Seventh business day after pricing date: Listing of the common stock on the Hercules market of the Osaka Securities Exchange and delivery of shares.